 Stop doing crunches and sit-ups.
 You may be causing more harm than good.
 And besides, they’re not the best core strengthening exercises anyway.

-The general population typically views the core as the “six-pack abs” that they all need.
-Truth be told, those muscles that are on display aren’t the most important.
+The general population typically views the core as “six-pack abs,” which they all need.
+Truth be told, the muscles on display aren’t the most important.

 –> RELATED READING: All About Core Training

 The Most Important Core Muscle You Don’t Know About

 Let me introduce you to the transverse abdominis (TrA) muscle.
 Or, as it’s sometimes referred to, the “money-maker.”If you can properly engage this area, you’ll have a much healthier spine and lower back moving forward.
 (Yes, your six-pack will reap some benefits as well.)

 The TrA is beneath your rectus abdominis (the “six pack” muscle), and is often overlooked, despite its important role.

 Most people struggle to engage the TrA.
 Here’s a simple way to do it:

 - Lie on a flat surface, such as your bed or the floor.

 - Now imagine pulling your belly button up and into your spine.

 - Don’t hold your breath.
 You should be able to carry on a conversation while engaging this muscle.